rammib1/quintype-node-components/README.md

 ```

 ### SocialShare
 This component renders social share component to front end app.
+Component is dependent on the `sketches-host` from config.
+Make sure it is available in the store in the path `state.qt.config["sketches-host"]`

 ```javascript
 import { SocialShare } from '@quintype/components';